 So, what happens if your doctor fails to provide the quality of care you need and expect?
 You may have a case of medical malpractice.
 If you can prove your case against your doctor or the medical facility you went to, you may receive compensation to pay your medical expenses, household bills, and much more.

 Under Texas Civil Practice and Remedies Code §74.251, you have two years to file a lawsuit in a medical malpractice case.
-So, if you experienced medical malpractice in Frisco, Texas, do not hesitate to call Underwood Law Office and learn what a Frisco medical malpractice lawyer can do for you.
-Our phone number is (972) 535-6377, and we can take your call anytime.
+If you experienced medical malpractice in Frisco, Texas, do not hesitate to call Underwood Law Office and learn what our Frisco medical malpractice lawyer can do for you.

 For a free legal consultation with a medical malpractice lawyer serving Frisco, call (972) 535-6377